 ARE WE OUR FATHER?

 Let us assume that the son and daughter come to the revelation that they have within themselves both their mother and father.
 With this they begin to reason: "Since we have everything in us that is in our parents, then let us start recognizing our mother and father in ourselves.
-With this understanding, we will no longer need to honor our mother and father out there -- we will honor them in a much closer way, in ourselves.
-Therefore," the sister says to her brother, "When I see you, I see our father, and Brother, when you see me, you see our mother.
+With this understanding, we will no longer need to honor our mother and father out there.
+We will honor them in a much closer way, in ourselves.
+Therefore," the sister may say to her brother, "When I see you, I see our father, and when you see me, you see our mother.
 And if we are alone, we can look into ourselves and see both, and from within we can honor them by honoring ourselves.
 Since our substance is everything Mom and Dad are, we should no longer have the need to look to them for anything; for we are in fact our own father and our own mother.
 Our DNA will prove it!"

-Well, even if they would try this, it would only last until the kids tried to put food on the table and kept a roof over their heads, and it is the same with us as being the sons of God.
+Well, even if they would try this, it would only last until the kids tried to put food on the table and keep a roof over their heads, and it is the same with us as being the sons of God.
 We are everything that God our Father is.
 We are of His substance.
 If we were anything else, we would be bastards.
 When I see you, I can truthfully say that I see our Father, and when you see me, hopefully, you see our Father.
-Likewise, in gatherings around the world, we see our Father in so many things and in so many people; but if we should turn to our brothers and sisters and worshiped our Father in them -- we would turn our focus from Him to ourselves, and the true Bread from heaven would not be given.
+Likewise, in gatherings around the world, we see our Father in so many things and in so many people; but if we should turn to our brothers and sisters and worshiped our Father in them, we would turn our focus from Him to ourselves, and the true Bread from heaven would not be given.
 It would be our own carnal husks of self-aggrandizement with which we would be filled.
 A table spread with such pride might make us carnally fat; but we would starve in the Spirit and be of little use in the Kingdom of God.

 You will not offend me by saying, "My Father and I are one, I AM in the Father, and the Father in me," or "I AM who I am in my Father"; but I will be very concerned if I hear, "I AM God My Father," and especially if you teach others the same.